e2jk/emilien.klein.st/posts/market-selection-goat-milk-farmers.rst

 Criteria Number 5 - Reachable by phone, e-mail, Facebook, LinkedIn, Twitter, or message boards.
 ===============================================================================================
-YES - As most independant farmers are small-ish operations (not huge corporation with anonymous headquarters) it should be possible to get in touch with the farmer directly.
+YES - As most independent farmers are small-ish operations (not huge corporation with anonymous headquarters) it should be possible to get in touch with the farmer directly.
 I haven't tried yet, so this will be confirmed/infirmed soon.

 Criteria Number 6 - Can get person with pain point on the phone
 ===============================================================
-YES - Independant farmers don't have secretaries, gate keepers, etc.
+YES - Independent farmers don't have secretaries, gate keepers, etc.